Asch5/keystroke_app/Current_cursor_rules.md

 **Implementation:**

-- Image Optimization: Always use Next.js Image component with proper sizing and formats.
+- Image Optimization: Always use Next.js Image component with proper sizing and formats (!!!Except we work with PEXELS url, then we use the image component with the proper sizing and formats).
 - Lazy Loading: Use next/dynamic for components not in initial viewport.
 - Font Optimization: Use next/font for self-hosted fonts.
 - **Bundle Analysis**: Regularly analyze bundle sizes using webpack-bundle-analyzer.